 - Share information about community-based breastfeeding support and culturally appropriate breastfeeding materials.

 ABC’s of a Healthy Me Session Three: Watch session three of our FREE six-part online training, ABC’s of a Healthy Me.
-Session three overviews the breastfeeding support best practice areas for promoting a healthy
+Session three reviews the breastfeeding support best practice areas for promoting a healthy

 weight in children 0 to 5 years old in the ECE setting.
 Complete all six sessions to earn 1 continuing education unit.